 So we asked one of our dearest friends if she would’ve felt it to be our Officiant for the day, although she had never done it before in her life!
 I can’t say she didn’t do a good job that day, everyone was astounded and teared up at the end: even the most skeptical who thought we were going to mess up a traditional occurrence.
 But as an afterthought, I guess it would have been better if I had asked someone who wasn’t emotionally involved, to perform our ceremony speech.
 That’s simply because one can hardly ever control their emotions, and having to carry out such an important moment in the lives of the two people standing in front of you, is never an easy job if you’re emotionally involved in their story.
 I’ll just mention she was so nervous, she forgot to ask people to take their seats after the processional… so we ended up having everyone standing for the entire ceremony, asking themselves what were all the chairs for?! 🙂

 I felt like I wanted to help those ailing couples getting their long dreamed wedding ceremony, providing my personally gained experience and spare them the concern for the unexpected.
-Because, who better knows what you’re going through and what are your doubts and expectations about it, than the one who had experienced this the hard way, previously.
+Because, who better knows what you’re going through and what are your doubts and expectations about it, than the one who had experienced this the hard way, before you.

 And that’s when I started working as an Officiant.
 I began giving a hand to my closest friends, who were to be married in the short run.
 I started creating and performing their customized wedding ceremonies and before I knew it, I found myself in love with doing this.

-Loving what I do is what keeps my enthusiasm going, it makes me want to exceed all expectations and provide the best tailored, heartfelt and most memorable symbolic ceremonies.
+Loving what I do is what keeps my enthusiasm going, it makes me want to exceed all expectations and provide the best tailored, heartfelt and most memorable ceremonies.